Republic of the Congo: Demographics

+According to the official 2023 census, the population of the Congo numbers 6,142,180 people, up from 3,697,490 recorded by the 2007 census.
 Its population is concentrated in the southwestern portion, leaving the areas of tropical jungle in the north virtually uninhabited.
 70% of its total population lives in urban areas, namely in Brazzaville, Pointe-Noire, or one of the cities or villages lining the 534 km, railway which connects the two cities.
 In rural areas, industrial and commercial activity has declined in some years, leaving rural economies dependent on the government for support and subsistence.

 Before the 1997 war, about 9,000 Europeans and other non-Africans lived in Congo, most of whom were French; a fraction of this number remains.
 Around 300 American immigrants reside in the Congo.

-According to a 2011–12 survey, the total fertility rate was 5.1 children born per woman, with 4.5 in urban areas and 6.5 in rural areas.
+The government 2025 demographic and health survey (DHS) reported the total fertility rate had declined to 3.5 children born per woman, with a rate of 3.0 in urban areas and 5.3 in rural areas.
+The 2011–12 DHS found the TFR was 5.1 children born per woman, with 4.5 in urban areas and 6.5 in rural areas.

 Languages

 French is the official language of the Republic of the Congo.
+Kituba and Lingala are recognized as national languages.
 In addition, Ethnologue recognizes 62 spoken languages in the country.
 The Kongo are the largest ethnic group and form roughly half of the population.
 The most significant subgroups of the Kongo are Laari, in Brazzaville and Pool regions, and the Vili, around Pointe-Noire and along the Atlantic coast.
 The second largest group is the Teke, who live to the north of Brazzaville, with 16.9% of the population.
 Mbochi live in the north, east and in Brazzaville and form 13.1% of the population.
 Pygmies make up 2% of Congo's population.